MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 :::image type="content" source="media\microsoft-fabric-overview\saas-foundation.png" alt-text="Visual representation of the software as a service foundation beneath the different workloads of Microsoft Fabric." lightbox="media\microsoft-fabric-overview\saas-foundation.png":::

-By bringing together these workloads (Data Engineering, Data Factory, Data Science, Data Warehousing, Kusto, and Power BI) on the common SaaS foundation, Microsoft Fabric provides the following benefits to customers:
+Microsoft Fabric brings together workloads such as Data Engineering, Data Factory, Data Science, Data Warehousing, Real-time Analytics, and Power BI onto a shared SaaS foundation.
+This integration provides the following advantages:

 - An extensive range of deeply integrated analytics in the industry.
-- Shared experiences across wrokloads that are familiar and easy to learn.
+- Shared experiences across workloads that are familiar and easy to learn.
-- Developers can easily access and and reuse all assets.
+- Developers can easily access and reuse all assets.
 - A unified data lake that allows you to retain the data where it is while using your preferred analytics tools.
 - Centralized administration and governance across all workloads.